ganesh121103/FarmLink/README.md

 **Build a full-stack web application that connects farmers and consumers.**

-We responded with **KisanBazar** — a modern, scalable agri-tech solution empowering both farmers and consumers.
+We responded with **FarmLink** — a modern, scalable agri-tech solution empowering both farmers and consumers.

 ---